-exemptio SCHEDULE 2 NARRATIVE DESCRIPTION (Page 4 of 4) Information on Schedule 2 will not be disclosed to the public to the extent that it satisfies the criteria for exemption under the Freedom of Information Act (FOIA), e.g., exemptions for confidential commercial information and trade secrets, certain information that could endanger the physical safety of an individual, or information Identify (by checking all that apply) whether Schedule 2 - Narrative Description contains: Identify (by checking all that apply) whether Schedule 2 - Narrative Description contains: Privileged or confidential information, e.g., trade secrets, commercial, or financial information Critical Electric Infrastructure Information Other information exempt from FOIA (include a description of the exemption on line T below) NAME OF OFFICIAL THAT SHOULD BE CONTACTED FOR FOLLOW-UP OR ANY ADDITIONAL INFORMATION 0.
-Name P. Q. Title Telephone Number R. FAX Number ()-()-() S. E-mail Address actions tidentify: there we grouping Cyber A attack v.
-If necess NERC E Status o Affec U. Estimated Restoration Date for all Affected Customers Who Can Receive Power mo dd yy V. Name V. Name of Assets Impacted W. Notif fy NERC, E-ISAC, or DHS CISA Select the appropriate box(es) if you approve of all of the information provided on this form being submitted to the North America Electric Reliability Corporation (NERC), the Electricity Information Sharing and Analysis Center (E-ISAC), or DHS CISA Central or their successor(s).
-NERC is an entity that is certified by the Federal Energy Regulatory Commission to establish and enforce reliability standards for the bulk power system but that is not part of the Federal Government.
-The information submitted to NERC, E-ISAC, or CISA Central can be submitted to help fulfill the respondent's requirements under NERC's Central reliability standards.
+SCHEDULE 2 NARRATIVE DESCRIPTION exempti (Page 4 of 4) the public to the extent that it satisfies the criteria for exemption under the Freedom of Information Act (FOIA), e.g., on and trade secrets, certain information that could endanger the physical safety of an individual, or information rmation.
+N. FOI Identify (by checking all that apply) whether Schedule 2 - Narrative Description contains: [] Privileged or confidential information, e.g., trade secrets, commercial, or financial information [] Critical Electric Infrastructure Information [] Other information exempt from FOIA (include a description of the exemption on line T below) NAME OF OFFICIAL THAT SHOULD BE CONTACTED FOR FOLLOW-UP OR ANY ADDITIONAL INFORMATION 0.
+Name P. Title Q. Telephone Number ()-()-() R. FAX Number ()-()-() S. E-mail Address actions identify there w groupin Cyber A attack v taken, equipment damaged, critical infi : the estimate restoration date, the namere, what the islanding boundaries were gg).
+Attributes: For cyber events, including a vector used, and (3) the level of intrusion sary, copy and attach additional sheets.
+Equivalent documents, containing this information can be supplied to meet the requirement; this includes the NERC 1 EOP-004 Disturbance Report.
+Along wi th the filing of Schedule 2, a final (updated) Schedule 1 needs to be filed.
+Check the Final box on line A for Alert ompleted Schedule 2 no later than 72 hours after detection that a criterion was met.
+T. Narı nated Restoration Date for all cted Customers Who Can Receive mm V. Nam e of Assets Impacted <) Select the appropriate box(es) if you approve of all of the information provided on this form being submitted to the North America Electric Reliability Corporation (NERC), the Electricity Information Sharing and Analysis Center (E-ISAC), or DHS CISA Central or their successor(s).
+W. Noti ify NERC, E-ISAC, or CISA Central NERC is an entity that is certified by the Federal Energy Regulatory Commission to establish and enforce reliability standards for the bulk power system but that is not part of the Federal Government.
+The information submitted to NERC, E-ISAC, or CISA Central can be submitted to help fulfill the respondent's requirements under NERC's reliability standards.
+If approval is given to alert NERC F_ISAC or DHS CISA Central, then this form will be emailed to

 If approval is given to alert NERC, E-ISAC, or DHS CISA Central, then this form will be emailed to systemawareness@nerc.net, operations@eisac.com, and/or central.cyber@cisa.dhs.gov when it is submitted to DOE.
-DOE is not responsible for ensuring the receipt of these emails by NERC, E-ISAC, or CISA Central. □ Notify NERC □ Notify E-ISAC □ Notify CISA Central
+DOE is not responsible for ensuring the receipt of these emails by NERC, E-ISAC, or CISA Central.